RFnexus/modem73/README.md

 ### Features

 - KISS over TCP so it works with anything that speaks KISS: APRS clients, HamIRC, packet BBS software, Reticulum, custom applications
-- JSON control port API for status and configuration for writing your own progra,ms
+- JSON control port API for status and configuration for writing your own programs
 - lightweight UI that runs straight from the terminal and headless mode for embedded use

 ## Installation